plasticityai/coldbrew/README.md

 * Python can access the system's file system.
 JavaScript cannot.
 However, a virtual file system is created and Python is run at the files directory of that virtual file system (`/files`).

 * Python's `threading` library is currently not supported.
 However, this is due to an [upstream bug](https://github.com/kripken/emscripten/issues/7382) in the V8 engine that Chrome uses.
-Soon that bug will be fixed and Coldbrew will support `threading`.
+Soon, that bug will be fixed and Coldbrew will support `threading`.

 * Python can access low-level networking like sockets.
 JavaScript cannot.
 We have, however, [shimmed HTTP support](#accessing-http-in-python) into Python.